-- Approval of the Unattended Food Establishment Committee document titled Guidance Document for Unattended Food Establishments (attached to the Issue titled: Report -Unattended Food Establishment (UFE) Committee); - 2.
+- 1. Approval of the Unattended Food Establishment Committee document titled Guidance Document for Unattended Food Establishments (attached to the Issue titled: Report Unattended Food Establishment (UFE) Committee); - 2.
 Adding a disclaimer as follows: The guidance in this document does not create or confer any rights for or on any person and does not operate to bind public health officials or the public.
 An alternative approach may be utilized if the approach satisfies the requirements of the applicable statutes and regulations within a government's jurisdiction.
 Whether this guidance or an alternative procedure is utilized, contact the state or local public health authority responsible prior to implementation; - Authorizing the Conference to make any necessary edits prior to posting the document on the CFP web site to assure consistency of format and non-technical content; edits will not affect the technical content of the document; and - 4.
 Posting of the approved document in PDF format on the Conference for Food Protection website.

-UFE 3 - Amend Food Code Food Establishment definition and exemption for PIC that a letter be sent to the FDA requesting that Section 2-101.11 of the most recent edition of the Food Code be amended as follows (new language is underlined):
+Council Accepted as Accepted as Recommendation: Submitted Accepted that a letter be sent to the FDA requesting that Section 2-101.11 of the most recent edition of the Food Code be amended as follows (new language is underlined):